Dutta2005/PortfolioAI/README.md

 - Zod version is set to `^3.23.8` for compatibility
 - If still failing, add `--legacy-peer-deps` to build command in Vercel

+#### 7. Vercel Deployment: Prisma Client Error
+**Error**: `Prisma has detected that this project was built on Vercel, which caches dependencies`

+**Cause**: Prisma Client not generated during build process

+**Solutions**:
+- The project includes `postinstall` script with `prisma generate`
+- Build script includes `prisma generate && next build`
+- `vercel.json` configured with proper install command
+- Prisma is in devDependencies for build-time generation

 ### Environment-Specific Issues

 #### Windows